Elayna Black: Total Nonstop Action Wrestling (2025)

 On January 19, 2025 at Genesis, Coda, as Cora Jade, made her first Total Nonstop Action Wrestling (TNA) appearance since 2019, confronting the TNA Knockouts World Champion Masha Slamovich.
 On the January 30 episode of TNA Impact!, Jade defeated Hyan.
 On March 14 at Sacrifice, Jade unsuccessfully challenged Slamovich for the TNA Knockouts World Championship.

-Return to independent circuit (2025)
+Independent circuit (2025)

 After being released by WWE, Coda, now reverting to her Elayna Black ring name, announced appearances for various independent promotions such as Atomic Legacy Wrestling (ALW), Black Label Pro (BLP), Game Changer Wrestling (GCW), and Top Talent Wrestling (TTW).
 On June 2, 2025, Coda released a vignette on her social media, officially announcing the return of the "Elayna Black" character.
 On June 20, Black made her to return to GCW at Bangin in Little Rock, losing an intergender match to Joey Janela.
 On June 28, Black would win her first ever singles championship in the form of the AWF Women's Championship by defeating Brittnie Brooks.
 On July 21, Coda announced that she would be taking a sabbatical from professional wrestling to take care of her mental health and canceled her remaining appearances for the rest of 2025.

+Return to TNA (2026–present)

+On January 15, 2026, Coda returned to TNA now under Elayna Black on Thursday Night Impact!s AMC debut, being introduced by Daria Rae as the newest signee to the TNA roster.
+On January 28, TNA confirmed signing Black.
+On the January 29 episode of Impact!, Black had her first match since returning to TNA, where she defeated Ruthie Jay.
+On the July 30 episode of Impact!, Black turned face for the first time since 2022 under her NXT name Cora Jade, she would lose to Xia Brookside at TNA LockDown in a TNA Knockouts World Championship match.